Rabushikku/Rabushikku/README.md

 I focus on web development front-end and I'm currently working on my goal to be a full-stack engineer I also have some interest in cybersecurity and OSINT, as that's whata got me into coding

-My first coding language is Python, which is why I write my code with it since I'm more comfortable with the syntax i also know JavaScript, but I'm not too comfortable with the language yet
+My first coding language is Python, which is why I write my code with it since I'm more comfortable with the syntax i also know JavaScript, but I'm not too comfortable with the language yet.
+I don't use lua that much so I may not be good at it okay?

 All of my repos are private